 Eat locally grown foods to help reduce emissions produced during transportation.

-The fewer miles that food has to travel to your plate the fewer emissions are produced.
-Growing your own fruits, vegetables, and herbs to supplement your diet is great.
-Also visit local farmers markets, farm stands, or look for ‘locally grown’ signs in the grocery store.
+The fewer miles that food has to travel to your plate, the fewer emissions that are produced.
+Growing your own fruits, vegetables and herbs to supplement your diet is great.
+Also, visit local farmers markets and farm stands, or look for "locally grown" signs in the grocery store.

 Plant and design with the environment in mind

-Reduce your use of peat & peat-based soil mixes.
+Reduce your use of peat and peat-based soil mixes.

 Read labels and skip those that contain peat.
-Peat is a non-renewable resource and the process of harvesting peat releases large amounts carbon into the atmosphere.
-Instead, look for mixes containing coconut coir, compost, or other water-holding materials as an alternative.
+Peat is a non-renewable resource and the process of harvesting peat releases large amounts of carbon into the atmosphere.
+Instead, look for mixes containing coconut coir, compost or other water-holding materials.

 Plant more trees.